SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-basics/spring-cloud-stream-basics.md

 When you open the project you'll see the basic skeleton of a Spring Boot app, including the `@SpringBootApplication` java annotation.

-Positive
+> aside positive
-: **@SpringBootApplication** Indicates a configuration class that declares one or more @Bean methods and also triggers auto-configuration and component scanning.
+> **@SpringBootApplication** Indicates a configuration class that declares one or more @Bean methods and also triggers auto-configuration and component scanning.
 This is a convenience annotation that is equivalent to declaring @Configuration, @EnableAutoConfiguration and @ComponentScan.

 Let's go ahead and create a `java.util.function.Function` bean that takes in a String, changes is it to all uppercase and returns a String.
 The code might look something like below: